Dan Howdle October 24th, 2024

-When you sign up for a mobile contract, generally you are tied in for 18 to 24 months – or sometimes even longer.
+When you sign up for a mobile contract, outside of the now very popular one month rolling contracts offered by some providers, generally you're tied in for 18 to 24 months – or sometimes even longer.
 However, if the service is bad, or the coverage is so unreliable that you want to look elsewhere, can you get out early?

 We're here to help you to get out of a contract without coughing up your hard-earned money for no good reason.
 Every mobile provider has a retentions team that will try to keep you on their books, but don't worry about that – you need to get the best service and deal for you, and you don't owe them any loyalty if you want to go elsewhere.